Q. What determines the value of a coin or note?

 States coins as well as tells you how to grade coins.
 It is

-in many public libraries and coin shops, or from us on our Books
+in many public libraries and coin shops, or on-line.

 For World Coins the most popular guide is a series called The Standard Catalog of World Coins by Krause and Mishler.
 The books come in a series of volumes, with each volume covering a century.
 The books are available in many public libraries, either directly or through an inter-library loan (ask your librarian).
 These and many other books are available on loan to members through the American Numismatic Association (ANA) Library or California State Numismatic Association (CSNA) Library for just the cost of postage Of course we would be more than happy to sell you a copy of your own.
-Check our Books for Collectors or World Coins page for latest edition and discount prices
+Some useful reference books (now all out of print but available through libraries.)

 Krause and Mishler, STANDARD CATALOG OF WORLD COINS